-Displaying items by tag: Michigan Venture Capital Association
+Displaying items tagged: Michigan Venture Capital Association

 A Grand Rapids-based venture capital fund that will invest nationally in companies owned by minorities has secured commitments now totaling $6.25 million, with potentially millions more on the way.